CloudRail/cloudrail-si-dotnet-sdk/README.md

 ## License Key

-CloudRail provides a developer portal which offers usage insights for the SDKs and allows you to generate license keys.
+CloudRail provides a developer portal which offers usage insights for the SDKs and allows you to generate license key.

-It's free to sign up and generate a key.
+It's easy to sign up and generate a key.

 Head over to https://cloudrail.com/signup